MohamedWagdy7/CrtRecon/README.md

 Replace **<domain_name>** with the target domain you want to explore and **<output_dir>** with the desired output directory.

 ## Output

-The script will generate or append to a file named **<domain>**.txt in the specified output directory, containing the extracted information.
+The script will generate or append to a file named **<domain_name>**.txt in the specified output directory, containing the extracted information.

 ## Contributing

 Feel free to contribute by opening issues or submitting pull requests.
 Your feedback and contributions are welcome!